The Key Error exception in Python is an exception that most programmers encounter especially when they are getting started with Python dictionaries.

 print('The capital of France is unknown')

-As you can see, in this case, the except block is written specifically to handle the KeyError exception.
+In this example, the except block is written specifically to handle the KeyError exception.
+We could have also used a generic exception by removing KeyError.

 try: